Test Code TMSI Microsatellite Instability, Tumor

 Evaluation for MSI may be valuable for clinical decision making.
 Current data suggest that advanced stage solid tumors with defective DNA mismatch repair (MSI-high: MSI-H) are more likely to respond to treatment with immunotherapies, such as anti-PD-1 therapies.
 Colon cancers that demonstrate defective DNA mismatch repair (MSI-H) have a significantly better prognosis compared to those with intact mismatch repair (microsatellite stable/MSI- low: MSS/MSI-L).
 Additionally, current data indicate that stage II and stage III patients with colon cancers characterized by the presence of defective mismatch repair (MSI-H) may not benefit from treatment with fluorouracil alone or in combination with leucovorin.
 These findings are most likely to impact the management of patients with stage II disease.

-MSI analysis, usually in combination with immunohistochemistry staining of the mismatch repair proteins, can also provide helpful diagnostic information in the context of evaluation for Lynch syndrome.
+Microsatellite instability analysis, usually in combination with immunohistochemistry staining of the mismatch repair proteins, can also provide helpful diagnostic information in the context of evaluation for Lynch syndrome.
 See Lynch Syndrome Testing Algorithm.

 Reference Values